jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/chatbot/Data Uploaders.md

 ---
 ## Functions

 The Data Uploaders have common functions that are used across different scripts.
-They can be renamed slightly to fit the specific uploader's requirements and implement speicific sorting or filtering logic.
+They are named slightly different to fit the specific uploader's requirements and implement specific sorting or filtering logic.
 Moreover, every uploader is using the function `load_db_config()` from `db_utils.py` to load the MongoDB configuration and connection settings.

 ### Common Functions